Authentication

 [Whixp] Finished processing stream features.

-authentication method.
+You can see from the logs that we failed while trying to authenticate with the server using the PLAIN authentication method.
 This occurred due to the priority of the authentication mechanisms based on internally assigned values.
 The priority list of the authentication mechanisms is provided below.

 PLAIN